20 Easy Wedding Favor Ideas

-Sometimes you're the peaceful bride whose wedding planning has gone off without a single hitch, and sometimes you're the chaotic bride running down the aisle of Michael's looking for favors 2 days before your wedding.
+Sometimes you’re the peaceful bride whose wedding planning has gone off without a single hitch, and sometimes you’re the chaotic bride running down the aisle of Michael’s looking for favors 2 days before your wedding.
 Because seriously, how can you be expected to remember everything?
+We’ve found 20 fun ideas for easy, last-minute wedding favors to help save your sanity.

 Let’s start off by saying that the easiest favors involve you putting something in a bag or box.
 If you’ve forgotten about your wedding favors and you have started the wedding countdown clock, save yourself a headache and go with this simple idea.
 Above, a muslin bag is perfect for a rustic wedding and can be filled with candy, potpourri, trail mix, or peanuts.
 Below, for a tea party-themed wedding or shower, use a thinner muslin to tuck loose tea into.